vichalder/asset_tracker_v2/README.md

 - Geofencing capabilities
 - Support for both ESP32 and Cortex-M4 based GNSS devices

+## Geofencing

+The application supports geofencing:
+- Create circular geofences by drawing on the map
+- Edit existing geofences
+- Delete geofences
+- View all current geofences

 ## Note

 This project is a basic implementation and may require additional security measures and optimizations for production use.
 Always follow best practices for security when deploying web applications and IoT devices.

+## Troubleshooting

+If you encounter any issues with device connectivity:
+1. Ensure your backend server is running and accessible from the internet.
+2. Verify that the server IP/domain and port in the device code match your backend setup.
+3. Check that your devices have an active internet connection.
+4. Verify that the API endpoints in the backend match those used in the device code.